Skip to main content

 For more information on this article or how Young & Associates can assist your organization with UDAAP compliance, contact Dave Reno at 330.422.3455 or dreno@younginc.com.

 There is risk in every aspect of the banking industry and the regulatory environment seems to continually change.
-As to the governance and control functions of the industry, it may be refreshing to the board of directors, audit committee, and executive management to have their internal audit function re-assessed and validated though a fresh set of eyes to assure that the controls in place are functioning as intended.
+As to the governance and control functions of the industry, it may be refreshing to the board of directors, audit committee, and executive management to have their internal audit function re-assessed and validated through a fresh set of eyes to assure that the controls in place are functioning as intended.

 A strong internal control system, including an independent and effective internal audit function, is part of sound corporate governance.
 The board of directors, audit committee, senior management, and supervisors must be satisfied with the effectiveness of the internal audit function, that policies and practices are followed, and that management takes appropriate and timely corrective action in response to internal control weaknesses identified by internal auditors.
 An internal audit function provides vital assurance to a board of directors (who ultimately remains responsible for the internal audit function, whether in-house or outsourced) as to the quality of the internal control system.
 In doing so, the function helps reduce the risk of loss, regulatory criticism, and reputational damage to the organization.